naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Magma: Yes.
 Like I said-

-Police Bot 2: THEY WERE OUR ARMS JUST LIKE YOURS!!
+Police Bot 2: THEY WERE OUR ARMS!!

 Magma: Silence!
-Ye shouldn't have messed with my pirate crew and now ye will pay the price!
+Ye shouldn't have messed with my pirate crew and now ye shall pay the price!

 Police Bot 3: There's more than the 4 of us here!
 You won't get away with this!!